dbetchkal/AcousticRecord/README.md

 ```

+These all can be (and for most useful purposes, *should* be) reassigned by the user!
 A trivial modification example: reset all the durations to a constant value, 100 seconds:
 ```
 rec.fwhm_duration_distribution = np.full(shape=rec.n_events, fill_value=100)
 ```